alincimpean6/Blynk-DoorGarageOpener/README.md

 Arduino IDE
 Blynk dashboard

+Step 1:

-Step 1: Install Arduino IDE Libraries
+Install Arduino IDE Libraries
 If you are not familiar with Arduino IDE please start here: [https://www.arduino.cc/en/Guide/HomePage](https://www.arduino.cc/en/Guide)
 Download and install the BLYNK app to your phone and libraries to your PC for Arduino IDE.
 Tutorial here: [http://www.blynk.cc/getting-started/](https://docs.blynk.io/en/getting-started/what-do-i-need-to-blynk)

+Step 2:

+Create blynk datastreams and create the buttons in the phone app.